Think Think and Ah Tsai

 Think Think (想想 (Xiǎngxiǎng)) and Ah Tsai (阿才 (Ācái)) are two cats belonging to the former president of Taiwan, Tsai Ing-wen.
 Think Think is a female gray tabby, while Ah Tsai is a male ginger tabby.
+During Tsai’s presidency the cats became well-known public figures through social-media posts and election campaigning.
+Tsai later also adopted several dogs.

-Origin of the cats
+Origins

 Think Think was adopted by Tsai in 2012, after being brought to her as a homeless kitten by Democratic Progressive Party (DPP) legislator Hsiao Bi-khim.
 Hsiao had found the kitten on a muddy road by a railway station near Hualien after Typhoon Saola.
 Tsai named the kitten after "Thinking Taiwan" (想想論壇), an education foundation she was working on at the time.

-Ah Tsai (meaning 'talent') was a farm cat, and a gift from a friend during Tsai's presidential campaign.
+Ah Tsai (meaning 'talent') was a farm cat and a gift from a friend during Tsai's presidential campaign.
 The cat was found near a pineapple field in Taitung County in eastern Taiwan.

 Prior to her election as president, Tsai lived in a modest apartment with the two cats.
-Think Think was originally skinny, covered in mud and suffering from skin diseases – but soon recovered under Tsai's care.
-Tsai says that the cats generally get along well with each other, but do fight occasionally.
+Think Think was originally skinny, covered in mud and suffering from skin diseases but soon recovered under Tsai's care.
+Tsai has said that the cats generally get along well with each other but do fight occasionally.